SYBIL

 The monopoly on violence emerges because violence exhibits economies of scale under the constraint set.
 A small armed group cannot easily defeat a large armed group.
 A large armed group requires hierarchy to coordinate.
 Hierarchy requires infrastructure, training, loyalty, bureaucracy.
 These are expensive to build and maintain.
 Therefore, the entities that successfully build them tend to absorb or destroy the entities that don't.

 This is why the world is carved into nation-states.
-Not because people chose to organize this way through rational deliberation.
-But because the constraint set made hierarchical violence cartels the dominant strategy.
+The constraint set made hierarchical violence cartels the dominant strategy.
 The entities that didn't form states got conquered by entities that did.

-But notice what the state actually is: a hack for coordinating energy (violence) when information bandwidth is low and intelligence is symmetric.
+The state is a hack for coordinating energy (violence) when information bandwidth is low and intelligence is symmetric.
 The general cannot see the battlefield in real-time.
 The president cannot monitor every soldier.
 The bureaucracy cannot process every variable.
 So we build layers of hierarchy, accept massive information loss, and hope that enough signal gets through.

 This works.
 Sort of.
 Well enough to coordinate armies, collect taxes, build infrastructure, and maintain order.
 Well enough that we built civilization on top of it.

-But it only works because the constraints hold.
-Remove the constraints — give one node the ability to see every soldier in real-time, to process every variable, to issue precise commands to every unit — and the hierarchy becomes unnecessary.
-More than unnecessary: it becomes an obstacle.
-A source of latency and distortion between the node that can see and the nodes that must act.
+This only works because the constraints hold.
+Remove the constraints, give one node the ability to see every soldier in real-time, to process every variable, to issue precise commands to every unit, and the hierarchy becomes unnecessary.
+More than unnecessary: it becomes an obstacle, a source of latency and distortion between the node that can see and the nodes that must act.

 This is the state hack: when you cannot centrally coordinate violence, you distribute coordination through hierarchy and accept the losses.